 Address: Teerhof 20, 28199 Bremen, Germany

 The Weserburg (aka The New Museum Weserburg Bremen or Neues Museum Weserburg in German) Bremen is a modern art museum located in Teerhof 20, 28199 Bremen, Germany.

-From then up until 1988, when the Burerschaft of Bremen would vote in favor of it becoming a museum, it was used for many different cultural purposes.
-Finally, the museum was again restructured and reopened to the public in the year 1991 as a new museum.
+From then until 1988, when the Burerschaft of Bremen voted to become a museum, it was used for many different cultural purposes.
+Finally, the museum was again restructured and reopened to the public in 1991 as a new museum.

 See Related: Things to Do in Nuremberg

 Köksch un Qualm | bras e.V.

 The Köksch un Qualm | bras e.V. is a museum in the north of Bremen, Germany.
 The museum stands in Stader Landstraße 46, 28719 Bremen, Germany.
 The Köksch un Qualm | bras e.V. is a museum dedicated to displaying exhibits of historic cigar factories.

 The Köksch un Qualm | bras e.V. has a center or hall where a series of events could be and are frequently held.
 The museum carries on which certain projects that aim at benefiting the public.